 Every year our production team hand-make millions of Remembrance products for the Royal Family and The Royal British Legion’s Poppy Appeal.

+Last year we hand-made 139,000 wreaths in 2017.
 Remembrance wreaths come in many varieties and are usually specific to a particular member of the Royal Family, regiment, or memorial event.

-In 2017, we made almost a million Remembrance symbols.
+Last year, we made almost a million Remembrance symbols.
 These are mostly planted at gardens of Remembrance all over the country, including our Field of Remembrance at Westminster Abbey.

 Poppies have long been a symbol of Remembrance for many.
-In the UK, poppies are usually worn in the lead up to Remembrance Sunday in November every year as a reminder of the huge sacrifices of those in the Armed Forces community.
+In the UK, poppies are usually worn in the lead up to Remembrance Sunday in November every year, as a reminder of the huge sacrifices of those in the Armed Forces community.